 Penn Medicine offers a state-of-the-art hybrid operating room that combines the capabilities of a catheterization lab and the sterile environment of an operating room.
 The hybrid room contains surgical equipment and advanced imaging equipment needed for minimally invasive techniques.
 This allows Penn’s surgeons to perform traditional, open surgery and minimally invasive endovascular procedures on a patient without moving the patient or staging the case over days.
 If a complication arises in an endovascular procedure, our dual-trained surgeons can automatically convert the case into an open surgical procedure.

 Neuro-Intensive Care Unit

-Penn's dedicated neuro-intensive care team provides sophisticated critical care at Penn's state-of-the-art neuro ICU.
+When necessary, Penn's dedicated neuro-intensive care team provides sophisticated critical care at Penn's state-of-the-art neuro ICU.
 This Level I trauma center and acute brain injury center employs the latest multimodality monitoring techniques to care for patients with severe neurological injuries.

 It is the most technologically advanced and sophisticated neuro-critical care unit in the nation, and is the only academic facility of its kind in the region.